-4 Profs.
+A Profs.
 Pedro Llorens (left) and Kyoichi Nakamura (right) attended the TMDU-CLC conference held in August 2011, where the history and legacy of the Chilean-Japanese Institute of Digestive Diseases were introduced.

-Six TMDU 4th year medical students (from left, Yuri Teramoto, Fumitaka Ihara, Yukiko Shigemasa, Fumina Sawayanagi, Ikuno Yamauchi, and Shohei Yamashita) have just finished giving formal presentations of their research at the CLC conference center.
-New Video Conference System Helps Promote Activities at CU and TMDU CU-TMDU Research and Education Collaboration Center, Thailand Yoko Kawaguchi DDS, PhD Professor of Oral Health Promotion, TMDU President Ohyama Receives Honorary Degree President Takashi Ohyama of TMDU was awarded an Honorary Degree from Chulalongkorn University (CU) for his longstanding contribution to CU in the field of education, research and clinical practice.
+11 5 Six TMDU 4th year medical students (from left, Yuri Teramoto, Fumitaka Ihara, Yukiko Shigemasa, Fumina Sawayanagi, Ikuno Yamauchi, and Shohei Yamashita) have just finished giving formal presentations of their research at the CLC conference center.
+New Video Conference System Helps Promote Activities at CU and TMDU CU-TMDU Research and Education Collaboration Center, Thailand

+President Ohyama Receives Honorary Degree President Takashi Ohyama of TMDU was awarded an Honorary Degree from Chulalongkorn University (CU) for his longstanding contribution to CU in the field of education, research and clinical practice.
 After the conclusion of the Agreement of Academic Affiliation between both Dental Schools at TMDU and CU in 1991, many projects have been carried out between the two schools.
 In particular, the Japan/Thailand Core University Program in Dentistry of JSPS, which was conducted over 10 years from 1996 to 2005, became a trigger for active mutual exchange of faculty members and collaborative research.
 At the same time, the number of international students from CU to TMDU has increased dramatically.
 Currently, more than 20 faculty members who obtained a PhD from TMDU work actively at CU.
-An Agreement of Academic Affiliation was also signed between both Medical Schools in 2009, and the CU-TMDU Research and Education Collaboration Center was established at CU in 2010.
-Such vigorous promotion of international exchange is truly due to the leadership of President Ohyama.
+An Agreement of Academic Affiliation was also signed between both Medical Schools in 2009. and the CU-TMDU Research and Education Collaboration Center was established at CU in 2010.
+Such vigorous promotion of international ex- 12 resident Ohyama (right) receiving CU Honorary Degree from President Ohyama (right) was the only international recipient of an Honorary Degree change is truly due to the leadership of President Ohyama.